mabels/certs4mikrotik/README.md

-# Certs4MikroTik
+# k8s-cert-to-device

-Automated SSL/TLS certificate management and deployment for MikroTik routers and Reolink cameras using Kubernetes, cert-manager, and external-dns.
+Automated SSL/TLS certificate deployment from Kubernetes cert-manager to network devices (MikroTik routers, Reolink cameras, and more).

 ## Overview